wondergram-org/wonda/README.md

 To see the full list of packages, refer to our [project file](pyproject.toml).

-## Usage
+## Guide

-It's easy to build an echo bot with Wonda — it's ready in *six* lines of code.
-And expanding it further is a piece of cake too.
+It's easy to build a bot with Wonda — it's ready in *six* lines of code.
+Extending it is no problem too.

 ```python
 from wonda import Bot